Credit Bureau Report Singapore: Read this before requesting one.

 Factors that affect the score

 The most important factor in your grading is your repayment history.
-Late payments and defaults on any loan pull down your score for years afterward.
-Also very important is credit utilisation, which is how much of your available credit you have already used.
-Here are 4 things to know before taking multiple loans in Singapore.
+Late payments and defaults on any loan pull down your score even years later.
+Another important aspect that is considered is credit utilisation, which is the amount of available credit you have already used.
+Even taking multiple loans in Singapore affects your credit score.
+Even inquiring about your own credit report affects your score.

-You can apply for a Credit Report at three agencies:
+You can apply for a credit report at the following agencies:

 1. Credit Bureau Singapore